MindeVieras/tea-picker-api/README.md

 ## Create member

 Create new member if member name does not already exist.
-Each member can also have optional email to be saved.
+Each member can also have optional email.

 **URL** : `/api/members`

 **Method** : `POST`

-**Data example** Name field is required and must by not in use.
-Email field is optional and must be valid email format.
+**Data example**: Name field is required and must be not in use.
+Email field is optional:

 ```json
 {